Graduate resources overview

 - Accreditation/Approved programs

-- Potential advisors/Mentorship
+- Potential advisers/Mentorship

 - Research opportunities/interests

-- Program schedule (day/evening classes)
+- Program schedule (day/evening classes, full-time/part-time)

 - Cost of attendance (including tuition and living expenses)